nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 This works similarly to what we saw in the OpenAPI generated code:

-- first decode the JSON only enough to check the `"type"` field
+- first decode only what is needed in the JSON to check the `"type"` field
-- second, according to the value of `"type"`, choose the appropriate variant struct of the sum type and decode into that (`CreateObject`, `UpdateObject`, etc.)
+- second, according to the value of `"type"`, choose the appropriate variant struct of the sum type (`CreateObject`, `UpdateObject`, etc.) and use it to decode the JSON payload

 For the other way around, I also defined `MarshalJSON` for the wrapper struct: